appsquickly/typhoon/README.md

 * At the present time, the best way to use Typhoon with Swift, is to create your assembly in Objective-C (the rest of your app can be Swift)

 . . .
-Typhoon assemblies make good use of the ObjC runtime's dyanmic dispatch features, which current versions of Swift will often second guess.
+Typhoon assemblies make good use of the ObjC runtime's dyanmic dispatch features.
+Swift will try to use static/vtable dispath where possible, and current versions do this over-eagerly with Typhoon.

 ## Familiar with Dependency Injection?